wyudong/HangmanGame/README.md

 # HangmanGame

 Hi!
-Welcome to this page for introducing and archiving my Strikingly interview project: a word-guessing game on iOS.
+Welcome to this page for introducing and archiving my Strikingly interview project: a word-guessing game on iOS. **NOTE:** you need a valid player ID to start the game.
+Find the ID below and wish it not to be outdated.

 ## Walkthrough